Radcliffe Chambers ranked as a leading set in Chambers UK Bar 2024

 Amber Turner

-Amber has experience acting as sole counsel in the County and High Courts and First-tier Tribunal (Property Chamber), as well as appearing as junior counsel in the Court of Appeal and in the Commercial Court.
+Amber regularly appears as sole counsel in the County Court and High Court.
+She has also been instructed as junior counsel in the Court of Appeal and in the Commercial Court and has experience of appearing in the First-tier Tribunal (Property Chamber).
 Amber is continuing to build a mixed Chancery practice combining commercial, insolvency, private client and property work.
-Before starting pupillage […]
+Before starting pupillage at Radcliffe, Amber worked […]

 Occupation of Premises by a Charity for Charitable Purposes by Clive Moys